section-engineering-education/engineering-education/content/articles/how-to-receive-emails-using-emailjs-in-vue3/index.md

 Be sure to select the default settings for vue3, As we will be using the latest version of Vue.

 Open up the project on your text editor.
-We will only be needing one component in this project which we will call `Email.vue`.
+We will only be needing one component in this project; which we will call `Email.vue`.
 The file structure for this project will look like this:
 <aside>
   |_ email-app